Rairden/kattis/src/backspace/runtime.md

 ## Conslusion

-Don't use java.lang.StringBuilder.`ensureCapacity​(int minimumCapacity)` if you're expecting a string that could be 10<sup>6</sup> long.
+Don't use java.lang.StringBuilder.`ensureCapacity(int minimumCapacity)` if you're expecting a string that could be 10<sup>6</sup> long.
 If it needs to resize, then it doubles its size when needed.

-And for this problem it seems super slow to use java.lang.StringBuilder.`deleteCharAt​(int index)`.
+And for this problem it seems super slow to use java.lang.StringBuilder.`deleteCharAt(int index)`.
 Because when you delete a character, it needs to shuffle every single character to the left one place.